Deeplex-Xulab/Deeplex/README.md

                             [-c COORDINATE] [-f FRACTION] [-it IMG_TYPE]
                             [-o OUT] [-p PREFIX]

 Doublet cell prediction.
-Based on the previous step's prediction results for each cell, further predict which of them are doublets.
+Based on the previous step’s prediction results for each cell, further predict which of them are doublets.

 optional arguments: